 Lastly, George asks in his poem, “What are your thoughts, my human I wonder?”

 Cats have such intense stares, some more intense than others.
 George has the latter.
-When I was at the shelter I had an immediate connection with George, who was then named “Vagabond.”
+When I was at the shelter I had an immediate connection with George, who was then named “Vagabond” because he was found all alone in a park and was lacking in some key social skills.
 He didn’t make a peep but his eyes locked onto mine and he stared at me the whole time with his piercing green eyes.

 I was mesmerized.

 His gaze would follow me wherever I walked in that reception room, not letting go.
 I knew without a doubt that he wanted to go home with us, that he chose me.
 He was telling me this with his eyes.
 They wanted to give him to a farm to live outdoors because he ‘wasn’t suited to domestic life indoors’.
-We wanted George to come live with us.
+We thought that he must have had enough of 6 months in a cage and we wanted George to come live with us.

 And he did.
 From the first moment he set his big puffy white paws in our home he never once bolted for the door as he did at the shelter.
 He’s our pariah cat, a little bit of a loner but still has the most intense stare that speaks a thousand words and asks a million questions.
 Which brings me back to his question “What are your thoughts, my human, I wonder?”